 Mold is only covered if it is the result of a problem that is already covered under your policy.
-Higher risk items are often not included in basic homeowners insurance coverage either.
-Artwork, jewelry, or structures like a swimming pool often cost more to protect.
-You can keep track of what is and isn’t covered on your policy on the homeowners insurance declaration page.
+Higher-risk items are often not included in basic homeowners insurance coverage, either.
+Artwork, jewelry, or structures, like a swimming pool, often cost more to protect.
+You can keep track of what is and isn’t covered on your policy on your homeowners insurance company's declaration page.

 What is flood insurance?

-Flood insurance is similar to homeowners insurance except that it only covers damage due to flooding.
-Flood insurance offered by insurance companies is also called private flood insurance.
-The Federal Emergency Management Agency (FEMA) also offers flood insurance through the National Flood Insurance Program (NFIP).
-FEMA states that an event is qualified as a flood if "an excess of water on land that is normally dry affects two or more acres of land or two or more properties."
+Flood insurance is similar to homeowners insurance, except that it only covers losses directly covered by flooding.
+According to the Federal Emergency Management Agency (FEMA), a flood is "an excess of water on land that is normally dry, affecting two or more acres of land or two or more properties."

 What is the National Flood Insurance Program?

-The National Flood Insurance Program (NFIP) offers basic flood insurance coverage and is backed by FEMA.
-You can find providers that offer NFIP coverage with a tool from FEMA.
-FEMA offers flood maps on their website that can tell you which areas are at the highest risk of flooding.
+Flood Insurance is offered through the National Flood Insurance Program (NFIP) which is administered by FEMA.
+The NFIP works closely with more than 80 private property and casualty insurance companies to offer flood insurance to homeowners, renters, and business owners.
+The NFIP offers basic flood insurance coverage.
+You can find providers that offer NFIP coverage with this tool from FEMA.
+FEMA also offers flood maps on its website that can tell you which areas are at the highest risk of flooding.

 What does flood insurance cover?

-Flood insurance also has similar coverage as homeowners insurance.
+Flood insurance also has similar coverage to homeowners insurance.
 It typically breaks down into two categories: building coverage and contents coverage.